allan-jt/Scholarly/README.md

 4. Create an `.env` file following the structure of `.env.example` and insert your OpenAI API Key
 5. Go into the root directory (`cd Scholarly`)
 6. Enter `make all` in the terminal to start the project
+7. Access the web app at `http://localhost:5173/`

+Note: The `.env.example` configures Spark to simulate a cluster of computers using the local machine's processes since a real cluster wasn't available to us.
+Consequently, summarizing a paper is relatively slow.

 ## Features